What is Docker? What are Containers?

 How Does Docker Work?

-The Docker CLI goes to Docker Hub, which is a public free repository of Docker images, and download a Docker Image - a file that contains all the dependencies to run a specific program.
+The Docker CLI goes to Docker Hub, which is a public free repository of Docker images, and download a Docker Image - a system snapshot that contains all the dependencies to run a specific program.

 A container is an instance of that Docker Image.
 In other words, it is a running program.
 What is special about this container is that it has an isolated set of hardware resources like RAM, networking and hard drive space.